rhayenga/rhayenga/README.md

 # Hi, I'm Rowan Hayenga and welcome to my GitHub profile.

-CS & Finance student at the University of Michigan
+CSE & Finance student at the University of Michigan
-Interested in quantitative finance, software development, ane entreprenership.
+Interested in quantitative finance, software development, and entrepreneurship.
-Passionate about solving problems at the intersection of technology, math, and finacial markets
+Passionate about solving problems at the intersection of technology, math, and finacial markets.

 ---